Kong/terraform-provider-konnect/docs/resources/gateway_upstream.md

 ### Optional

-- `algorithm` (String) Which load balancing algorithm to use.
-Default: "round-robin"; must be one of ["consistent-hashing", "latency", "least-connections", "round-robin", "sticky-sessions"]
+- `algorithm` (String) Which load balancing algorithm to use. possible known values include one of ["consistent-hashing", "latency", "least-connections", "round-robin", "sticky-sessions"]; Default: "round-robin"
 - `client_certificate` (Attributes) If set, the certificate to be used as client certificate while TLS handshaking to the upstream server. (see [below for nested schema](#nestedatt--client_certificate))
 - `created_at` (Number) Unix epoch when the resource was created.
 - `hash_fallback` (String) What to use as hashing input if the primary `hash_on` does not return a hash (eg. header is missing, or no Consumer identified).
-Not available if `hash_on` is set to `cookie`.
-Default: "none"; must be one of ["consumer", "cookie", "header", "ip", "none", "path", "query_arg", "uri_capture"]
+Not available if `hash_on` is set to `cookie`. possible known values include one of ["consumer", "cookie", "header", "ip", "none", "path", "query_arg", "uri_capture"]; Default: "none"
 - `hash_fallback_header` (String) The header name to take the value from as hash input.
 Only required when `hash_fallback` is set to `header`.
 - `hash_fallback_query_arg` (String) The name of the query string argument to take the value from as hash input.
 Only required when `hash_fallback` is set to `query_arg`.
 - `hash_fallback_uri_capture` (String) The name of the route URI capture to take the value from as hash input.
 Only required when `hash_fallback` is set to `uri_capture`.
 - `hash_on` (String) What to use as hashing input.
-Using `none` results in a weighted-round-robin scheme with no hashing.
-Default: "none"; must be one of ["consumer", "cookie", "header", "ip", "none", "path", "query_arg", "uri_capture"]
+Using `none` results in a weighted-round-robin scheme with no hashing. possible known values include one of ["consumer", "cookie", "header", "ip", "none", "path", "query_arg", "uri_capture"]; Default: "none"
 - `hash_on_cookie` (String) The cookie name to take the value from as hash input.
 Only required when `hash_on` or `hash_fallback` is set to `cookie`.
 If the specified cookie is not in the request, Kong will generate a value and set the cookie in the response.
 - `hash_on_cookie_path` (String) The cookie path to set in the response headers.
 Only required when `hash_on` or `hash_fallback` is set to `cookie`.
 Default: "/"
 - `hash_on_header` (String) The header name to take the value from as hash input.
 Only required when `hash_on` is set to `header`.